Candas1/Hoverboard-Web-Serial-Control/README.md

 The tool sends Flysky Ibus commands to control the hoverboard (Speed/steer) via the virtual controller.<br>
 Feedback is received through Binary Serial Protocol (not ibus telemetry),messages are being parsed and checksum is validated to discard transmission errors.<br>
 Parsed data is displayed in the log and in the graph.<br>
-To-do : This mode is not working with BLE yet because of limitation of message size (20 bytes).
+This mode is not working with BLE yet because of limitation of message size (20 bytes).

 ## Views
 ### Terminal